 Tools¶

-tools/liston the endpoint - Injects the resolved endpoint into each referencing agent via the
+status.toolSchemas - Injects the tool's endpoint into every referencing agent via

 POST /mcp